gaara4896/libGDX-simple-animation/README.md

-# Simple Animation with libGDX
+# Simple Features with libGDX

-- Demonstrate how to do animation in both java and scala with libGDX
+- libGDX feature testing in both java and scala with libGDX

 ## Tools